-Finally, Jain et al. [JDG07] have very recently presented a query optimization approach for simple SQL queries over (structured data extracted from) text databases.
+An alternative approach to processing SQL queries over unstructured text was presented by Cafarella et al. [2007], which requires a single scan over the collection for all possible binary relations.
+Finally, Jain et al. [2007] have recently presented a query optimization approach for simple SQL queries over (structured data extracted from) text databases.
 This work heavily relies on information extraction systems and is thus closely related to our Task 1 scenario.
-Jain et al. [JDG07] consider multiple document retrieval strategies to process a SQL query, including Scan, Automatic Query Generation, and other query-based strategies.
-Unlike our setting, however, [JDG07] focuses on extraction scenarios that typically involve multiple information extraction systems, whose output might then need to be integrated and joined to answer a given SQL query.
-The SQL query optimization approach in [JDG07] accounts for errors originating in the information extraction process, and characterizes alternate query executions -which might differ in their choice of extraction systems-based on their precision, as well as on their execution time and recall.
-An interesting research direction is to incorporate the time and recall estimation models presented in this article into the query processing model of [JDG07].
+Jain et al. [2007] consider multiple document retrieval strategies to process a SQL query, including Scan, Automatic Query Generation, and other querybased strategies.
+Unlike our setting, however, Jain et al. [2007] focus on extraction scenarios that typically involve multiple information extraction systems, whose output might then need to be integrated and joined to answer a given SQL query.
+The SQL query optimization approach by Jain et al. [2007] accounts for errors originating in the information extraction process, and characterizes alternate query executions-which might differ in their choice of extraction systems-based on their precision, as well as on their execution time and recall.
+An interesting research direction is to incorporate the time and recall estimation models presented in this article into the model of Jain et al. [2007].